ess-dmsc/vmm-sdat/README.md

 ## Explanation of parameters

-    -f: h5 data file with the extension .h5.
+    -f: h5 data file with the extension .h5 or .pcapng.
 The data file was created by ESS DAQ tool

     -vmm: mapping of detectors, plane, fecs and chips starting and ending with " and separated by brackets and comma [[det, plane, fec,chip], [det, plane, fec, chip], etc.]